 A private foundation will prefer to give to a 501(c)(3) or a "Friends of" organization in order to avoid having to perform expenditure responsibility.
 Also, having 501(c)(3) status or a "Friends of" group is the only way an NGO can solicit tax-deductible charitable contributions from individual donors in the U.S., who cannot claim this benefit if they donate to most foreign organizations.
 Be aware that most states require individuals and organizations to register before soliciting contributions there.

 Learn about fiscal sponsorship with our Knowledge Base Article, What is fiscal sponsorship?
 How do I find a fiscal sponsor?

 Learn about obtaining your own 501(c)(3) status with our Knowledge Base Article, How do I start a nonprofit organization?

-Please note, whichever way you choose, please follow the guidelines we outline in Intro to Finding Grants – look for funders who are interested in your activities and/or your country, as demonstrated by who they’ve given to previously and their stated guidelines.
+Please note, whichever way you choose, please follow the guidelines we outline in Introduction to Finding Grants -- look for funders who are interested in your activities and/or your country, as demonstrated by who they've given to previously and their stated guidelines.

 Have a question about this topic?
 Ask us!